 It was to serve as the iconic Rockefeller Center Christmas tree, in New York City.

 The tree came from Oneonta, New York, 170 miles away from its destination.
-It was a 75-foot Norway spruce, and though it was not an old growth or native tree, nor a remnant of a protected, national, or magical forest, it was, nonetheless, home and habitat to a variety of our furred and feathered friends, and likely had it’s own intrinsic value—in a tree sort of way.
+It was a 75-foot Norway spruce, and though it was not an old growth or native tree, nor a remnant of a protected, national, or magical forest, it was, nonetheless, home and habitat to a variety of our furred and feathered friends, and arguably has intrinsic value—in a tree sort of way—independent of human uses.
 And if you have ever read The Secret Life of Plants you will view plants—and trees—in an entirely new light.